AlexNikolov2/Devin-2022/README.md

 Our task was to build an app for hiring scooters, using HTML, CSS and JS, with Responsive design also being considered as a big plus.

 I have managed to do almost complete website, with few small details missing.
-Albeit, I haven't implemented proper responsive design and I didn't used JavaScript.
+Albeit, I haven't implemented proper responsive design and I didn't use JavaScript.